 To determine the best barware sets for the home mixologist, we first considered the type of shaker.
-We quickly learned through reading user reviews that there is a lot of confusion regarding shakers, especially between the Cobbler and the Parisian shaker, so we've added a quick overview of each help you better understand the three types of shakers in our review, the Boston, the Cobbler, and the Parisian.
+Reading through reviews, we quickly learned that there is a lot of confusion regarding shakers — especially between the Cobbler and the Parisian shaker — so we've added a quick overview of each to help you better understand the three types of shakers in our review: the Boston, the Cobbler, and the Parisian.

 The Cobbler shaker is a three-piece cocktail shaker with a strainer built into the lid.
 This is typically considered an easier shaker to use due to its size and is more frequently used by beginners since it alleviates the need for a separate strainer.
 However, the Cobbler's downfall is that it is not suitable for drinks with eggs or those with muddled herbs, fruits, or vegetables, as the strainer holes are relatively large, allowing ingredients to easily pass through.

-The Parisian shaker at a glance looks like a Cobbler shaker but lacks a built-in strainer.
+At a glance, the Parisian shaker looks like a Cobbler shaker, but it lacks a built-in strainer.
 The Parisian shaker is a two-piece shaker and requires the use of a strainer.
 The walls of the Parisian shaker fit tightly together, allowing for some visual flair while making drinks.
 However, this tight fit can also be harder to open.

 So, what about jiggers?
 A standard double jigger is 1.5 ounces on one side and .75 ounces on the other side.
-Jiggers come in varying shapes and sizes, and in our testing we checked each jigger for accuracy of it's advertised size, and found some measured more than their stated amounts.
-Our testers also weighed the shakers and muddlers, purposefully dropped pieces, tested shakers and pouring spouts for leaks, and considered "who would benefit best from this set?"
-With 10 sets to test, we could easily compare differences in quality, construction, and ease of use between sets giving us some strong opinions and scientific findings of each set.
+Jiggers come in varying shapes and sizes, and in our testing, we measured each jigger for accuracy of its advertised size and found some measured more than their stated amounts.
+Our testers also weighed the shakers and muddlers, dropped pieces on purpose, tested shakers and pouring spouts for leaks, and considered, "who would benefit best from this set?"
+With 8 sets to test, we could easily compare differences in quality, construction, and ease of use between sets, giving us some strong opinions and scientific findings of each set.

-All of the barware sets in our test will make a basic drink, such as a Martini, (shaken, not stirred), but not all feature the tools required to make a Mint Julep or a Kentucky Maid.
-For this metric, we considered the tools included in the set which allowed us to make the greatest variety of drinks.
-The VinoBravo 12-Piece Bartender Kit, Jillmo 11-Piece Bar Tool Set, and the ALOONO 11-Piece Cocktail Shaker Set were the most complete sets we tested and included tools to make everything from a Gin Fizz to a Pisco Sour.
+All of the barware sets in our test will make a basic drink, such as a Martini (shaken, not stirred), but not all feature the tools required to make a Mint Julep or a Kentucky Maid.
+For this metric, we considered the tools included in the set that allowed us to make the greatest variety of drinks.
+The VinoBravo 12-Piece Bartender Kit and the ALOONO 11-Piece Cocktail Shaker Set were the most complete sets we tested and included tools to make everything from a Gin Fizz to a Pisco Sour.

-The ALOONO and VinoBravo each feature a Boston shaker, while the Jillmo features a Parisian shaker.
-All three sets include a Hawthorne strainer, Julep strainer, and a Fine Mesh strainer which is always used in combination with a Hawthorne or Julep strainer to help remove small ice chips and pulp from the drink.
-Each set also includes a Japanese-style double jigger with interior measurement lines, a Muddler for crushing up sugar cubes, fruit and vegetables, a Japanese Bar Spoon, two pouring spouts, and ice tongs.
+The ALOONO and VinoBravo each feature a Boston shaker and a Hawthorne strainer, a Julep strainer, and a fine mesh strainer, which is always used in combination with a Hawthorne or Julep strainer to help remove small ice chips and pulp from the pouring into the drink.
+Each set also includes a Japanese-style double jigger with interior measurement lines, a muddler for crushing up sugar cubes, fruit, or herbs, a Japanese bar spoon, two pouring spouts, and ice tongs.

-The Mixology and Craft 14-Piece Kit will allow you to make a variety of cocktails, aside from those needing a Julep or Fine Mesh strainer, and its stainless steel cocktail picks will give your drink garnishes a professional touch.
+The Mixology and Craft 14-Piece Kit will allow you to make a variety of cocktails (except for those needing a Julep or fine mesh strainer), and its stainless steel cocktail picks will give your drink garnishes a professional touch.

 Durability and Quality

-Differences in the quality of the shaker, pourer, and other tools can make creating the perfect cocktail more enjoyable.
+Differences in the quality of the shaker, pourer, and other tools can make creating the perfect cocktail a more enjoyable experience.
 For this metric, we looked at the overall construction and durability of all pieces in each set.
-We dropped them, weighed and measured pieces, washed them with ScotchBrite pads, and put them through the dishwasher, even when it said not to.
+We dropped them, weighed and measured pieces, washed them with ScotchBrite pads, and even when it said not to, we put them through the dishwasher.
 We closely examined the springs on Hawthorne strainers and evaluated its fit with the tin.
-A poor-fitting Hawthorne strainer can cause the liquid to pour out the sides and onto the counter.
+A poor-fitting Hawthorne strainer can cause liquid to pour out the sides and onto the counter.
 We also tested the pouring spouts on various bottles to see how tightly they fit the bottle and if they leak.

 Two things can affect the weight of a cocktail shaker; if the base is weighted and the thickness of the shaker wall.
 These two elements also affect the rigidity of the shaker and can make it easier to grip.
-We found shakers with walls under .60mm to have some flex to them, however, not all styles tested were available with a thicker wall, such as the Parisian shakers.
-Despite our trying, none of the products we tested failed, which is impressive.
+We found shakers with walls under .60mm to have some flex to them; however, not all styles tested were available with a thicker wall, such as the Parisian shakers.
+As hard as we tried, none of the products we tested failed, which is impressive.

 The Cresimo Cocktail Shaker Set with a 24-ounce tin made of .62mm thick 18/8 stainless steel performed very well in this metric.
-This shaker was the heaviest of the Cobbler shakers tested, weighing 8.5ounces and has a nice rigidity to it and only flexes subtly in hand.
+This shaker was the heaviest of the Cobbler shakers tested, weighing 8.5 ounces.
+It has a nice rigidity to it and only flexes subtly in hand.
 The set includes a sturdy European spoon and classic double jigger, which are on the lighter side.
-Unlike, some shakers that can bind after shaking, the lid easily comes off and the stainless steel is scratch resistant.
+Unlike some shakers that can bind after shaking, the lid easily comes off, and the stainless steel is scratch-resistant.

-The ALOONO 11-Piece Cocktail Shaker Set performs very well in this metric with one exception, it's black coated 304 stainless steel set is not dishwasher safe and will discolor.
+The ALOONO 11-Piece Cocktail Shaker Set performs very well in this metric with one exception: its black coated 304 stainless steel set is not dishwasher safe and will discolor.
 This aside, the set features a 16.48oz, 304 stainless steel weighted Boston shaker with a .86mm thick wall.
-This weighted base and wall thickness adds rigidity to the shaker and forms a snug seal when closed.
-The Hawthorne strainer included has the best fit with the tin of all products tested and is our tester's favorite strainer of the bunch.
+This weighted base and wall thickness add rigidity to the shaker and, when closed, forms a snug seal.
+Of all the products we tested, the Hawthorne strainer included has the best fit with the tin and is our tester's favorite strainer of the bunch.

-The FineDine Premium Cocktail Shaker Set and Modern Mixology Kit With Stand both were lackluster in their quality.
-As other reviews have pointed out, the FineDine set has sharp edges on the spoon and the stainless steel scratches quite easily.
-The spring coils on the Hawthorne strainer are loosely spaced resulting in a poor fit with the tin.
-The Modern Mixology Kit with Stand has a very short, flexible spoon, and the lightest weight and smallest Cobbler shaker tested, measuring just 18-ounces.
+The FineDine Premium Cocktail Shaker Set and Modern Mixology Kit With Stand were both lackluster in their quality.
+The FineDine set has sharp edges on the spoon, and the stainless steel is easy to scratch.
+The spring coils on the Hawthorne strainer are loosely spaced, resulting in a poor fit with the tin.
+The Modern Mixology Kit has a very short, flexible spoon and the lightest weight and smallest Cobbler shaker tested, measuring just 18-ounces.
 In comparison to similarly priced kits, neither was of the same quality.

 Ease of Use

-In this metric, we considered how easy the shaker is to get apart after shaking, how well the strainers fit into the tins, if the jigger measurements are accurate, how easy the jigger is held, the weight and shape of the muddler, and lastly how easy the pieces are to care for.
+In this metric, we considered how easy the shaker is to get apart after shaking, how well the strainers fit into the tins, if the jigger measurements are accurate, how easy it is to hold the jigger, the weight and shape of the muddler, and lastly how easy the pieces are to care for.

-People have their own preferences when it comes to shakers and the pros and cons of each are outlined in our tips.
-Of the three types of shakers tested, the Boston, Cobbler, and Parisian we found the Parisian to be the easiest to use and it also allowed us to make the widest variety of drinks.
+People have their preferences when it comes to shakers, and the pros and cons of each are outlined in our tips.
+We found the Parisian to be the easiest to use of the three types of shakers we tested, allowing us to make the widest variety of drinks.

 The Mixology and Craft 14-Piece Kit has a stainless steel Cobbler shaker that forms a solid seal when ice is added, and only a slight tug is needed to release the cap.
-It comes with a Hawthorne strainer for those drinks that have muddled ingredients.
-The 4.0-ounce muddler easily breaks up mixed items without being too heavy, and all of its pieces are dishwasher safe.
-The jigger measurements include ⅔ and 1 ⅓ ounces, in addition to the more standard ½ and 1-ounce measurements, so a bit of extra attention is required when selecting what side of the jigger you will use so have accurate pours.
+For those drinks that have muddled ingredients, it comes with a Hawthorne strainer.
+Without being too heavy, the 4.0-ounce muddler easily breaks up mixed items.
+All of its pieces are also dishwasher safe.
+The jigger measurements include ⅔ and 1 ⅓ ounce, in addition to the more standard ½ and 1-ounce measurements, so a bit of extra attention is required when selecting what side of the jigger you will use so have accurate pours.

-The simplest set to use was the Cresimo Cocktail Shaker Set, with three basic pieces consisting of a stainless steel Cobbler shaker, classic double jigger, and European spoon with muddler, this kit has the components to make basic shaken and stirred drinks and is dishwasher safe.
-Because this set only has three pieces, it is easy to take along with you and the jigger can be stored inside the shaker.
+The simplest set to use was the Cresimo Cocktail Shaker Set, with three basic pieces consisting of a stainless steel Cobbler shaker, a classic double jigger, and a European spoon with a muddler.
+All the components to make basic shaken and stirred drinks are included in this kit, and all are dishwasher safe.
+With only three pieces in this set, the jigger can be stored inside the shaker, making it is easy to take along with you.

 When considering a set's value, we compared it to other sets that fell within a similar price range while taking into account the overall construction of the set, pieces that add value, and ease of use.

 The VinoBravo 12-Piece Bartender Kit is one of the most complete sets we tested and is a great value when considering the tools and the quality of the 15.2-ounce weighted shaker.
-We found the muddler to be middle of the road, and the pourers to not fit quite as tightly as others tested, but the other tools performed well.
-For someone looking for a more "complete" kit to make juleps and drinks with egg white, the VinoBravo is a solid choice, especially considering the price.
+We found the muddler to be middle of the road and the pourers to not fit quite as tightly as others tested, but the other tools performed well.
+For someone looking for a more "complete" kit to make juleps and drinks with egg whites in the recipe, the VinoBravo is a solid choice, especially considering the price.

 For those looking for a more simplistic set at a lower price point, the Barillio Black Shaker Set is worthy of consideration.
-It's easy to use stainless steel Cobbler shaker comes with two pouring spouts, a classic double jigger, and a European stainless spoon, which is everything you need to make basic shaken or stirred drinks.
-Take note that the set is hand wash only due to the black coating.
-An added bonus to this set is the storage bag that allows you to easily take it with you.
+Its easy-to-use stainless steel Cobbler shaker comes with two pouring spouts, a classic double jigger, and a European stainless spoon.
+Everything you need to make basic shaken or stirred drinks is included.
+Due to the black coating, take note that the set is hand wash only.
+A bonus to this set is the storage bag that allows it to be easily transported.

 — Tara Reddinger-Adams